Back to Insights

 The 22,000-Word Playbook That Changed Everything

-A few months ago, I worked with a client who had this exact problem.
-Their founding sales team had built an incredible playbook—22,000 words of hard-won GTM knowledge.
+A few months ago, I worked with a client where we developed an incredibly detailed sales playbook together.
+22,000 words of hard-won GTM knowledge.
 Every question answered.
 Every objection documented.
 Every deal pattern captured.

-New reps would ask questions already answered in the doc.
-Deal reviews revealed inconsistent qualification.
-The knowledge was there, but it was locked away, inaccessible when it mattered most—in the middle of a live call or when drafting a follow-up email.
+New reps would join and never read the whole thing.
+The team would ask questions already answered in the doc.
+Six months later, the playbook would be outdated and gathering dust.
+The knowledge would be there, but locked away.
+Inaccessible when it mattered most, in the middle of a live call or when drafting a follow-up email.

-So instead of creating “Playbook v3,” we did something different.
+So instead of just handing over a Google Doc, we did something different.

 We turned the entire playbook into AI infrastructure.

 The result?
 Knowledge that actually gets used.
 Intelligence that scales.
-A system that learns from every interaction instead of gathering digital dust.
+A system that stays current instead of gathering digital dust.

 The Four-Step Process: From Document to Infrastructure

-Here’s the exact framework we used to transform their static playbook into an AI-powered GTM engine.
+Here’s the exact framework I use to transform a static playbook into an AI-powered GTM engine.

 Step 1: Diagnose What’s Actually in Your Playbook